-I funded my undergraduate education teaching German part-time, waitressing and working as a word processor in a bank.
+I partially funded my undergraduate education teaching German part-time, waitressing and working as a word processor in a bank.
 My Bachelor of Arts was in German, Russian, and history (three majors and a minor), so I then began graduate work in history in 1993.

 In 1999 I started my business TC Swingin’ Hepcats, now known as Nostalgic Treasures.
 This was first inspired by my love of swing dance, specifically Lindy Hop, and later inspired by my love of animals as I extended beyond the smaller swing dance community.
 For years, I was able to significantly contribute to our family income, but in 2020 Amazon took over the rights to selling name-brand toys on its site, and so I lost about eighty percent of my income.